 Home

+Oversight helps public safety by balancing the enormous power of the Sheriff’s Office with accountability to the community.
 Fixin’ San Mateo County is a local grassroots organization working to enact effective, independent civilian oversight of the County Sheriff’s Office.
+Join us in supporting safety for everyone.

 On December 12 2023, the Board of Supervisors approved this resolution creating a Civilian Advisory Commission on the Sheriff’s Office, but no permanent Inspector General.
 Learn about the Commission here.